All Black Rock Chickens are not the same

 We are an official agent for the famous and original Black Rock hens that are supplied all the way from Scotland’s Muirfield Layers hatchery.
 Our area covers Wirral, Merseyside, Cheshire and North Wales.
 Click here for further breed information.
 If you don’t get your Black Rocks from us in the area above then it is very unlikely that you have the genuine article.

 They are a very special recipe which has been handed down over generations and is only available from selected agents throughout the country, more importantly, be sure you don’t confuse these hens with a Rhode Rock.
 The Rhode Rock is a commercial style hybrid which comprises of a Rhode Island Red and a Barred Plymouth Rock, therefore, a lot of chicken suppliers will try to capitalise on the Muirfield Layers name and excellent reputation by claiming the same name for their birds.
 All black and gold birds are consequently not the same.
-If you are unsure, you can check the agent status through the supplier by following this link to the Muirfield Hatchery.
-If you get offered a Black Rock cockerel, rest assured it is not the genuine article, as they do not exist.
+If you are unsure, you can check the agent status through the supplier by following this link to the Muirfield Hatchery or here If you get offered a Black Rock cockerel, or hatching eggs as rest assured it is not the genuine article, as they do not exist.

 Black Rock Breed Description

 This hardy breed is renowned for having a long laying life and is bred to be happy in the sometimes challenging Scottish weather.
 It is not unusual for it to be a bit parky up there.

 Her stunning blue/black plumage comes alive with a vibrant sheen when the sun shines.
 She also has a collar of gold coloured feathers which extend down to her abdomen.
 The gold patterning on the front and neck is often different on each bird, therefore, some have more gold than others.